DogukanMere/Clone_Challenge_Project_FrontEndMentor/README.md

 The inspiration for this project came from https://www.frontendmentor.io.

+> frontendmentor
-This project is one of the frontendmentor website's imitation challenges.
+> This project is one of the frontendmentor website's imitation challenges.

 The challenge's original URL is: https://www.frontendmentor.io/challenges/clipboard-landing-page-5cc9bccd6c4c91111378ecb9